Warm Pumpkin Salad with Salmon and Pumpkin Seeds

 - Crushed garlic, cracked pepper and Himalayan crystal salt to taste.

-How to Make Warm Pumpkin Salad
+How to Make Warm Pumpkin Salad with Pumpkin Seeds

-First cut up into strips and steam your pumpkin, as detailed in the page on cooking pumpkins for maximum nutrition.
+- First cut up into strips and steam your pumpkin, as detailed in the page on cooking pumpkins for maximum nutrition.

-Salmon needs little cooking and I preferred to fry a thin fillet lightly in coconut oil with the lid on for just a short period on both sides.
+- Salmon needs little cooking and I preferred to fry a thin fillet lightly in coconut oil with the lid on for just a short period on both sides.
 Once done, the salmon can then be flaked off over the salad in bite-sized portions.

-Now slightly cooled, it should be a little easier to remove the skin from the pumpkin strips on your chopping board.
+- Now slightly cooled, it should be a little easier to remove the skin from the pumpkin strips on your chopping board.
 Scoop them out and gently chop the steamed strips into your desired size (around an inch in length works for me).

-Serve immediately.
-I hope you enjoy it.
+Serve your hot pumpkin salad immediately.
+It’s rich and filling and extremely healthy so I hope you enjoy it.